Lombardi Award

 The Rotary Lombardi Award is an award for college football in the United States.
 Awarded by the Rotary Club of Houston, Texas annually to the college football player "who best embodies the values and spirit of NFL's legendary coach Vince Lombardi" the Rotary Lombardi Award program was created in 1970 shortly after the death of Lombardi.
 The committee outlined the original criteria for eligibility for the award, which remained in place until this day:

 History

 Following the death of highly regarded football coach Vince Lombardi in 1970 his widow, Marie, authorised the Rotary Club of Houston to establish the Rotary Lombardi Award.
 The award began as recognition to only interior line positions that Vince Lombardi played while an undergraduate at Fordham University, offensive and defensive guard, and later expanded to include linebackers and tight ends, with the addition of including non-performance values: leadership, courage, desire, respect for authority, and discipline.

-To be considered for the award, players must be a NCAA FBS College Football team member and meet the following qualifications:
+To be considered for the award, players must be an NCAA FBS College Football team member and meet the following qualifications: